Set Up an AI Video Project Workspace

 - Give each shot a review standard so the team can judge takes quickly.

-- Set roles, token expectations, and governance context before the work gets busy.
+- Set roles, token expectations, and governance context before review begins.

 Step 1: create the project shell